alexandru-dinu/myaml/README.md

     y: /this/is/a/path
 ```

-Math expressions will be evaluated at load-time.
+Expressions annotated with `!eval` tag will be evaluated at load-time.
 Any other strings will be left intact:

 ```python